Ahhh….winter. The number one reason why people move to Florida.

 Invest in a space-heater

-If your garage gets down below freezing, it’s definitely worth investing in a mini space heater.
+If your garage gets down below freezing, it’s definitely worth investing in a space heater for your garage.

 Not only does this help make your garage more comfortable, especially if you spend a lot of time working in there, but it’ll also help keep your tools, electronics and other machinery in better shape.